 Beyond the Cruise – Looking Back for the Decade Ahead

 On February 17th – 18th, 2021 Schmidt Ocean Institute held its first virtual symposium showcasing the on-going impacts of past expeditions across the globe and highlighting future initiatives on technology, ocean research, and exploration.
+Check out the symposium through this story map.

 Data Analytics to Restore Coral Reefs and Rehabilitate Coastal Marine Ecosystems